 Ren Ellis Neyra

-Professor Ellis Neyra writes about and teaches Caribbean, African diaspora, and Latinx literary studies (focusing especially on poetry, music, and cinema), as well as literary and critical theory.
+Professor Ellis Neyra writes about and teaches Caribbean and African diaspora literary studies (with particular attention to poetry, music, and cinema) and literary theory.
 Ellis Neyra is the author of The Cry of the Senses: Listening to Latinx and Caribbean Poetics (Duke University Press, 2020), which was awarded Honorable Mention for the 2022 Outstanding Book Award of the Latinx Studies Section of the Latin American Studies Association (LASA).
+Two new book manuscripts are underway: one currently entitled "Rereading: The Violence of Relation"; and a MS. about the long and violent history of representations of sovereignty in Caribbean literature, for which Ellis Neyra began doing archival research as a John Carter Brown fellow at Brown University in 2020.

-Ellis Neyra is as interested in the possibilities for thought that emerge when reading texts closely, slowly, and resistantly, as in quandaries, impasses, and impossibilities that emerge at the limits of reading.
-Ellis Neyra has additional interests in deconstruction, Third Cinema, and translation.
-At Wesleyan, Ellis Neyra is currently the Coordinator of the Social, Cultural, and Critical Theory Certificate and hosts scholarly talks and events in its name, relevant to questions of theory today.
+Ellis Neyra is as interested in the possibilities for thought that emerge when reading texts closely, slowly, and resistantly as in quandaries, impasses, and impossibilities that emerge at the limits of reading.
+Ellis Neyra has devotions to deconstruction, Third Cinema, and questions of translation.
+At Wesleyan, Ellis Neyra is currently the Co-Coordinator of the Social, Cultural, and Critical Theory Certificate and hosts scholarly talks and events in its name, relevant to questions of theory today.
 In 2021, Ellis Neyra co-organized the Earth, World, Ethics serial symposium hosted by the Center for the Humanities.

 Academic Affiliations